 Farmers’ Benefits include:

-CFMA reserves over 700 stalls for farmers each week during the peak agricultural season throught its system of 14 certified farmers’ markets.
+CFMA reserves over 750 stall days for farmers each week during the peak agricultural season through its system of 14 certified farmers’ markets.
 An additional database of over 3,000 certified growers and an active “referral” system supported by our member growers assist the CFMA in supplying the markets.
 The market product mix is pre-determined each year by the annual reservation system.

-The addition of specialty food purveyors to the certified farmers’ markets origniated year back when markets wanted to add “non-certifiable farm products”, direct from the producer, to their product mix at the market.
+The addition of specialty food purveyors to the certified farmers’ markets originated when markets wanted to add “non-certifiable farm products”, direct from the producer, to their product mix at the market.
 These items include honey, cut flowers, dried nuts and jams.
-Since then, most of these items have become certifieable and are included in the “certified area” of the markets.
+Since then, these items have become certifiable and are included in the “certified area” of the markets.

 CFMA markets are award-winning successful farmers' markets which is why we receive so many requests to develop new farmers' markets.
 Although we would enjoy opening new markets in all the requested spaces, some locations are simply not suitable.
 Our team relies on decades of combined experience to select sites that have potential for success.
 This process takes several days over 3 weeks.
 If your site wants to host a farmers' market, there are a number of factors to consider.